syncfusion-content/javascript-docs/js/System-Requirements.md

 ---
 layout: post
-title: System Requirements for JavaScript | Syncfusion
+title: System Requirements in JavaScript - Syncfusion
-description: This section provides the information about the system requirements for JavaScript platform with supported browsers.
+description: Checkout and learn here all about the system requirements needed to use Syncfusion JavaScript Components.
 platform: js
 control: Installation and Deployment
 documentation: ug

 ---

-# System Requirements for JavaScript
+# System requirements for JavaScript Components

 The system requirements for using our Syncfusion JavaScript platform are as follows